evhub/coconut/DOCS.md

 ### Reserved Variables

 It is illegal for a variable name to start with `_coconut`, as these variables are reserved for the compiler.
+If interacting with such variables is necessary, use [code passthrough](#code-passthrough).

 ## Expressions